JamesBracken/Ember-Ash/readme.md

 Additionally I improved website performance and load time by compressing images with [Tiny png](https://tinypng.com/) and [Tiny jpg](https://tinyjpg.com/)

 ## Testing

-Describe the other testing md file
+All testing has been performed in a separate Testing.md file which can be found in this project
 ## Deployment
-### How to run this project locally

 ### Github guide